Concerning digital citizenship, media literacy, and Internet safety in schools.

-This bill requires the Washington State School Directors’ Association to:
+This law requires the Washington State School Directors’ Association to:

 (1) Review and revise its model policy and procedures on electronic resources and internet safety; and

 (2) Develop a checklist of items for school districts to consider when updating their policy and procedures.
-Requires the office of the superintendent of public instruction to:
+It requires the office of the superintendent of public instruction to: